palisades-lakes/multimethod-experiments/docs/benchmarks.md

 [BLAS](http://dl.acm.org/citation.cfm?doid=355841.355847)
 subroutine name.

-`axpy` has 3 operands. n the general case, `a` is linear function from a linear space *X* to a linear space *Y*; `x` is an element of *X*; and `y` is an element of *Y*, and the return value is an element of *Y*.
+`axpy` has 3 operands.
+In the general case, `a` is linear function from a linear space *X* to a linear space *Y*; `x` is an element of *X*; and `y` is an element of *Y*, and the return value is an element of *Y*.
 In pseudo-clojure, we might write `axpy` as `(+ (a x) y)`.